New to Zoom? Take a look at Videos and On-Demand Training Sessions

 Meeting Passwords Enabled “On”

-For meetings scheduled moving forward, the meeting password can be found in the invitation.
+For scheduled meetings, the meeting password is found in the invitation.
 The password will be displayed in the Zoom client.
 The password can also be found in the meeting join URL.